avirgos/thehive-cortex-programs/secdetection/README.md

 ## Usage

-To use the `secdetection` Python script, you need to copy the `config-template.json` and rename it to `config.json` using this command :
+To use the `secdetection` Python script, you need to copy the `config-template.json` and rename it to `config.json` using this command:

 ```bash
 cp config-template.json config.json
 ```

-In `config.json` file, complete the fields :
+In `config.json` file, complete the fields:

 ```json
 {